personal projects

 Beta phase

-Zipline hook with the ability to be canceled
+Grappling hook with the ability to be canceled

-Zipline hook with auto mantling
+Grappling hook with auto mantling

 Closing phase

 The closing phase was centered around polish and visual feedback.
 Without proper visualisation, the movement and flow can feel disconnected.For the larger portion of the project, I worked with next to no feedback.
 To improve the game feel, I collaborated with an animator, who provided animations that I could implement in my state machine.
 This tied everything together and made the movement come to life.Besides tuning animations to match my features, I spent time tackling bugs and improving on every camera preset.
-With the visual feedback now available, I can also tune every feature to ensure it provides a satisfying experience.
+With the visual feedback now available, I could also tune every feature to ensure it provided a satisfying experience.
 I also dedicated the remaining time to documenting and reflecting on the progress of making a first-person controller.

 Gameplay featuring slide, zipline and running animation